AmericanSquid/KrakenRelay/README.md

 | **pl\_tone\_freq**          | CTCSS tone frequency (Hz).
 Default: `141.3`                                          |
 | **tail\_time**              | Time before transmission ends after the last detected signal (seconds).
 Default: `2` |

+**IMPORTANT NOTE:** Several parameters in the config file are not configurable via the GUI.
+These settings have been optimized to work well with most systems.
+Modifying them could introduce latency or cause PL detection to malfunction.
+In most cases, issues you encounter will likely be related to your devices, timing, or audio levels.
+Avoid adjusting these settings unless you're absolutely certain of what you're doing, as they are hidden from the UI for a reason.
+Changing them won't result in a fatal error, but it could lead to unnecessary complications.

 ---

 ## Usage Guide